 (modified from Constantinople by Night, pp. 77-78)

 A storm gathers about Constantinople.
-The Gangrel family, led by Thomas Feroux has sworn to protect the city, and to ensure the safety and prosperity of the family’s patrons, the Obertus Tzimisce.
-Since the Baron’s arrival over a century ago, the Gangrel have become indispensible to the security of the Dream.
-Their contacts among the clan, both in the East and the West, allow them to transport Cainites from one en dof the Byzantine Empire to the other, while simultaneously ensuring the safety of Constantinople.
+The Gangrel family, led by Baron Thomas Feroux has sworn to protect the city, and to ensure the safety and prosperity of the family’s patrons, the Obertus Tzimisce.
+Since the Baron’s arrival over a century ago, the Gangrel have become indispensable to the security of the Dream.
+Their contacts among the clan, both in the East and the West, allow them to transport Cainites from one end of the Byzantine Empire to the other, while simultaneously ensuring the safety of Constantinople.

 The family’s primary responsibility, however, is the protection of Gesu and the Obertus monasteries, a task it fulfills with almost religious fervour.
 Indeed, it is known among the families that if one absolutely has to find one of the Baron’s Gangrel, all they need do is approach the Monastery of St. John Studius or the Church of Christ Pantokrator, and the Gangrel will find them.
 Contrary to their barbaric reputation elsewhere, the Gangrel look with awe upon the wealth of knowledge they guard.
 The Baron also enforces the Codex of Legacies throughout the city, and are particularly assiduous in patrolling the limits of the Latin Quarter, hoping to punish the arrogant Latins for their transgressions.